seanox/xml-micro-exchange-php/manual/getting-started.md

 Doe, Mike Ross and Dan Star.
 They are also all familiar with the rituals and rules of the regulars' table and the pub and thus do the same as John.

-They join the regulars' table with CONNECT, TOUCH or PUT and are informed by the server status 204 that the regulars' table already exists.
+They join the regulars' table with CONNECT or PUT and are informed by the server status 204 that the regulars' table already exists.
 Because they do not know the state of the regulars' table, they arrange it in the same way as John.

 ```
 PUT https://xmex.seanox.com/xmex!
 HTTP/1.0